bgracio/device-farm-examples/README.md

     npm install -g appium-doctor
     ```

-    After installing Appium, run **appium-doctor** in your terminal and check if you have everything ready to go.
-If not, please take your time and configure you machine in order for you to be able to run mobile tests.
+    After installing Appium, run **appium-doctor** on your machine and check if you have everything ready to go.
+If not, please take the time to configure your machine so you can run the mobile tests.

     ```
     $ appium-doctor --android